Warm Homes: Social Housing Fund

 Gravesham Borough Council case study

 More than 350 homes owned by the council will have their energy efficiency improved after the authority successfully applied for money from the Government’s Social Housing Decarbonisation Fund.
-The council is one of only two in Kent to successfully apply to the fund and will receive a grant of £823,337.
+The council is one of only two in Kent to apply to the fund successfully and will receive a grant of £823,337.

 Work has started on installing ground source heat pumps at two of Gravesham Borough Council’s housing developments as part of the authority’s work towards achieving net-zero status by 2030.